Sanjay-2004/Dall-E-clone/README.md

    $ npm start

 4. Usage
-Once the project is up and running, open your web browser and visit http://localhost:3000 to access the Dall-E Clone.
+Once the project is up and running, open your web browser to access the Dall-E Clone.
 Enter prompts and explore the AI-generated images that are displayed based on those prompts.

 In this version, the installation instructions are grouped together, and each step is followed by its